geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Till the high feeling caught from man to man,<br>
 Each with his home the work of fate began;<br>
 O’er its slow wreck his sullen vigil kept,<br>
-The eye was tearless, ‘twas the heart that wept.<br>
+The eye was tearless, ’twas the heart that wept.<br>
 Each fatal hour some princely pile consumed,<br>
 Night after night terrific fires illumed;<br>
 Till the dark heavens their silent sorrows shed<br>